HovhannesHovakimyan/terraform-aks-cluster-provision/README.md

-# terraform-aks-provision
+# terraform-aks-cluster-provision
-In this example I'm demonstrating how to deploy Azure Kubernetes Service using Terraform.
+In this solution I'm demonstrating how to deploy Azure Kubernetes Service using Terraform.

 # Getting Started
 - Make sure you have Azure CLI and Terraform CLI installed